 Executive Committee

-Peymana Assad is a Labour Councillor in the London Borough of Harrow, elected in 2018 making her the first person of Afghan origin elected to public office in the UK.
-In September 2020 she was announced as one of the 35 emerging leaders in Europe by the Obama Foundation.
-Peymana has worked extensively across the charity sector on girls’ rights in the Global South and sat on boards for British charities working with the FCO and DFID on gender, peace and security across the Middle East and South/Central Asia.
+Peymana Assad represents South Harrow on the London Borough of Harrow Council and is currently the Shadow Cabinet Member for Community Safety and Environment.
+Peymana came to the UK as a child refugee and upon her election in 2018 became the first person of Afghan origin elected to public office in the UK.
+She is the Co-Founder of the Labour Foreign Policy Group, a former parliamentary candidate and was chosen as an Obama Foundation European Leader by President Barack Obama in 2020.
+Peymana has worked across Westminster and Local Government as well as in the charity sector on gender, peace and security working extensively on Afghanistan.
+She appears regularly on international and national media outlets.
 She stood as a Labour Parliamentary candidate in the 2019 General Election, making her the first person of Afghan origin to run in a national election for any major political party in the UK.

 Executive Committee Member